lookit/lookit-docs/docs/source/tutorial-second-study.rst

 5. Instructions
 ~~~~~~~~~~~~~~~

 Almost done with the preparations!
-We're just going to give particpants one more frame with directions so these are fresh in their minds.
+We're just going to give participants one more frame with directions so these are fresh in their minds.
 This time we'll use an exp-lookit-instructions frame, which allows showing a fairly flexible combination of text, audio, video, and the user's own webcam.
 Here's a starting point for the frame to add:

 .. code:: javascript